6 Serious Side Effects Of Grape Seed Extract

 Well, as evident from its name, grape seed extract comes from grapes and has a high concentration of Vitamin E, linoleic acid, flavonoids and phenolic procyanidins.
 Grape seed extract is derived from grape seeds that are extracted, dried and purified to produce polyphenolic compounds-rich extract that also has well documented antioxidant, antimicrobial and anti-inflammatory properties (1).

 It is mostly used for industrial purposes while oral grape seed extract is used in capsules or tablets.
-Grape seed extract is believed to have potential health benefits.
-It is a rich source of antioxidants and oligomeric proanthocyanidins which possess several health benefits.
+Grape seed is also available in the form of oils as many people use grapeseed oil for hair since they are said to maintain hair health.

 Though there is a lack of scientific evidence about the potential health benefits of grape seed extract, it does have some adverse effects associated with it, especially with its overdose.
 Besides, there is dearth of information regarding the recommended dose of grape seed extract which further increases the risk.
 Doses of 2500 milligrams/day have been used in a study on a Japanese population and were considered safe (2).